-The forecast for July is continuing to look promising with occasional rain, wind or thunderstorms depending on where you live but on the whole temperatures will remain above average with dry and fine weather likely for most of the time.
-This dry weather means weeds are easier to control, just hoe off & they will soon die, but there is a need to keep on top of feeding & watering if you want your tubs & baskets to keep looking good.
+The forecast for July is continuing to look unsettles with occasional rain, wind and moderate temperatures depending on where you live.
+The dry weather means weeds are easier to control, just hoe off & they will soon die, but there is a need to keep on top of feeding & watering if you want your tubs & baskets to keep looking good.
 Keep on top of garden chores such as cutting back plants that have finished flowering & make sure drains are clear & guttering free of debris as sudden thunderstorms can create localised flooding.

 Ensure you are ready for the sunshine by stocking up on barbecue essentials & be ready to take in your parasol & garden cushions when rain is due or get a garden store so they are always close at hand.
 If you want some great barbecuing tips & recipes check out our blog on Barbecuing.